 ITOCHU Corporation operates worldwide with roughly 800 employees stationed overseas.
-Prior to the global spread of COVID-19, we also sent as many as ten thousand people a year on overseas business travel and worked to offer health management to overseas staff.
+We also send as many as ten thousand people a year on overseas business travel (data before the COVID-19 pandemic).
+Therefore, we are also working to offer health management to overseas staff to establish an environment where they can demonstrate their abilities with peace of mind even in unfamiliar situations.
 Since close communication between overseas locations and Japan is vital to overseas security management, we have stationed overseas safety specialists at our headquarters.
 They regularly exchange information about politics, economics, public safety and other factors with personnel and general affairs representatives assigned to each of the seven blocs worldwide.
 They then disseminate appropriate measures internally and to group companies.
 We have also been taking measures to ensure the safety of employees through a meticulous response since the spread of COVID-19.
 For example, we have been obtaining information on the local medical environment - especially the local infection situation and the number of hospital beds - and also the operating status of international flights.
 We have also established a system to cover regions where information is more difficult to obtain through contracts with international security consultant firms.
+In addition, we have been conducting overseas crisis response training in-house since FYE 2020.
+We mainly provide this training to those who we plan to station in countries and regions with poor security and employees who we expect to frequently send on business trips to such countries and regions.